 Buying takeaway alcohol

-Local restrictions can affect trading hours and the sale of some products at bottle shops.
-In some areas, including Alice Springs, Tennant Creek and Katherine, the sale of takeaway alcohol is not permitted before 2pm on weekdays, and there are trading limitations on weekends.
-In most places, there are volume limitations on the purchase of cask and fortified wines, and in some areas, beer.
+Local restrictions affect trading hours and the sale of some products at bottle shops.
+In some areas, including Alice Springs, the sale of takeaway alcohol is not permitted on a Monday or Tuesday, and Tennant Creek on a Sunday.
+In Alice Springs, Tennant Creek and Katherine, the hours available for the sale of takeaway alcohol are limited and throughout the Territory there are volume limitations on the purchase of cask and fortified wines, and other liquor products.

 Banned Drinker Register